microsoft/playwright/docs/src/api/class-accessibility.md

   - `invalid` <[string]> Whether and in what way this node's value is invalid, if applicable.
   - `orientation` <[string]> Whether the node is oriented horizontally or vertically, if applicable.
   - `children` <[Array]<[Object]>> Child nodes, if any, if applicable.

-**DEPRECATED** This method is deprecated.
-Please use other libraries such as [Axe](https://www.deque.com/axe/) if you need to test page accessibility.
-See our Node.js [guide](https://playwright.dev/docs/accessibility-testing) for integration with Axe.

 Captures the current state of the accessibility tree.
 The returned object represents the root accessible node of the page.